srcimon/screwbox/README.md

     }
     ```

-4. Add JVM Option `-Dsun.java2d.opengl=true` to avoid massive fps drop.
+3. Add JVM Option `-Dsun.java2d.opengl=true` to massivly improve frame rate.

-5. Check out the example applications to learn how to use ScrewBox:
+4. Check out the example applications to learn  how to use ScrewBox:

     - **HelloWorldExample** an hello world application
     - **GameOfLifeExample** an interactive game of life implementation